abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 Pakistan atomic program before:1998-05-28
 ```

-It will show all the results from before 2010.
+It will show all the results from before 28 may 1998.

 To get results after a specific year or date `before:yyyy-mm-dd`: